Steve Harvey: 2017–present: Steve Harvey Global

-In response to a caller from Flint, Michigan, who insulted the Cleveland Cavaliers after their loss to the Golden State Warriors, Harvey, a Cavaliers fan, told the caller to "go have yourself a nice glass of brown water!" in reference to the city's water crisis.
+In response to a caller from Flint, Michigan, who insulted the Cleveland Cavaliers after their loss to the Golden State Warriors in the 2017 NBA Finals, Harvey, a Cavaliers fan, told the caller to "go have yourself a nice glass of brown water!" in reference to the city's water crisis.
 The joke was criticized by, among others, Amariyanna Copeny and Flint Mayor Karen Weaver, who demanded a public apology.
 Harvey responded by saying, "The caller and I were talking trash about our teams and cities.
 Simply trash talking about sports.
 I made a joke directed at him, as he is from Flint, a city for which I have great affection and respect.
-So much so that I devoted a full hour on my daytime talk show to raising awareness for the Flint water crisis. … The caller laughed, as my joke was taken in the context it was offered."
+So much so that I devoted a full hour on my daytime talk show to raising awareness for the Flint water crisis … The caller laughed, as my joke was taken in the context it was offered."

-At the end of 2018, it was announced that Harvey would be the host of the 8th annual NFL Honors.
-According to Harvey, he had wanted to host the honors for a while, going as far as to say in his opening monologue "What took y'all so long to ask me to host the show?"
-He returned to host the 9th annual show the following season.
+At the end of 2018, it was announced that Harvey would host the eighth annual NFL Honors.
+He said that he had wanted to host it for a while, going as far as to say in his opening monologue: "What took y'all so long to ask me to host the show?"
+Harvey returned to host the ninth annual show the following season.

 In 2019, Harvey announced the launch of a learning hub called Vault.
-He also spoke at the first Vault conference held in Los Angeles.
 He also invested in the takeover of HDNet along with Anthem Sports & Entertainment.

 In January 2022, Harvey began hosting the arbitration-based court comedy Judge Steve Harvey on ABC.

-On International Day of Happiness 2022, Harvey (on behalf of the United States and the Vatican pavilions) held a talk in Dubai during Expo 2020 to discuss about the relations between happiness and religion.
+On International Day of Happiness 2022, Harvey, on behalf of the United States and the Vatican pavilions, held a talk in Dubai during Expo 2020 to discuss the relations between happiness and religion.

+In March 2024, it was announced that Harvey would join Merit Street Media, an upcoming multi-platform media outlet owned and created by his longtime friend Phil McGraw, the former host of Dr. Phil.

 Philanthropy

 Harvey is the founder of the Steve & Marjorie Harvey Foundation, a philanthropic organization that provides youth outreach services.
-The foundation hosts a yearly camp for fatherless children and also partnered with Kent State University to provide scholarships to the school.
+It hosts a yearly camp for fatherless children and also partnered with Kent State University to provide scholarships to the school.
 Harvey is also a partner with Walt Disney World Resort and Essence for the Disney Dreamers Academy, a yearly workshop at Walt Disney World for 100 students.

-During the 2022 Halloween Thriller Night hosted by the Heal Los Angeles Foundation, Harvey and Chris Tucker were honored and received the inaugural "Man in The Mirror" Award.
-The award is given to influential individuals using their platforms for good.
-Harvey accepted the award that was presented by Prince Jackson, son of Michael Jackson.
+During the 2022 Halloween Thriller Night hosted by the Heal Los Angeles Foundation, Harvey and Chris Tucker received the inaugural "Man in The Mirror" Award, given to influential individuals who use their platforms for good.
+Harvey accepted the award presented by Prince Jackson, son of Michael Jackson.